sagemath/trac_to_gh/Issue 5368.md

 # Issue 5368: plot3d is broken when variables not given

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5368

 Original creator: was